baxter07/django-ajax-views/docs/modules/client_api.rst

     ..
         :source: /_modules/ajaxviews/static/require-ajax-views/src/app.coffee

-    This is the client side application which should be initialized once the DOM is loaded.
+    This is the client side application that's initialized once the DOM is ready.

-    If the JSON config script is found in the DOM, it executes the view class with the file name that equals the ``view_name`` contained in the JSON config.
+    If the JSON config script is found in the DOM, it loads the :class:`View` class with the file name that equals the ``view_name`` contained in the JSON config.

-    The initial startup of the application executes the :func:`onPageLoad` and :func:`onLoad` functions of the :class:`View` class and if specified the :class:`Middleware`.
+    The initial startup of the application executes the :func:`onPageLoad` and :func:`onLoad` functions of the :class:`View` class and the :class:`Middleware`.

     See configurations below:

-    :ivar str html.cfgNode: Default: ``'#config'`` - ID of JSON config script element.
-    :ivar str html.ajaxNode: Default: ``'#ajax-content'`` - ID of element that's replaced on :func:`View.requestView`.
-    :ivar str html.modalNode: Default: ``'.modal-dialog'`` - Class of element that's replaced when modal is updated.
+    :ivar bool debug: Default: ``auto`` - Print request and response parameters to console.
+If RequireJS is found then debug is ``true`` otherwise ``false``.
+Override this behavior by setting a value manually.
+    :ivar dict mixins: Default: ``{}`` - Define mixins to execute a single module for multiple views.
-    :ivar str modules.prefix: Default: ``''`` - Define a prefix for all modules to be required.
+    :ivar str modules.prefix: Default: ``''`` - Set a prefix for all modules loaded by RequireJS_.
     :ivar str modules.viewPath: Default: ``'views/'`` - Path to view modules relative to JS root.
     :ivar str modules.mixinPath: Default: ``'mixins/'`` - Path to mixin modules relative to JS root.
     :ivar str modules.middleware: Default: ``''`` - Name and path of the middleware module relative to JS root.
-    :ivar dict mixins: Default: ``{}`` - Define mixins to execute a single module for multiple views.
-    :ivar bool debug: Default: ``false`` - Print request and response parameters to console.
+    :ivar str html.cfgNode: Default: ``'#config'`` - ID of JSON config script.
+    :ivar str html.ajaxNode: Default: ``'#ajax-content'`` - ID of element that's replaced on :func:`View.requestView`.
+    :ivar str html.modalNode: Default: ``'.modal-dialog'`` - Class of element that's replaced when modal is updated.
     :ivar dict defaults.dateWidget: Default: ``{}`` - Global default datepicker options.
     :ivar int defaults.progressBar.animationSpeed: Default: ``300`` - Speed in milliseconds.